 Lack of standardization: The evaluation depends on the prior knowledge of the engineer performing the evaluation, which create discrepances between junior engineers with low expertise and senior engineers that can easily identify abnormal situations.

-Time delay: Evaluations performed periodically can lead to anomalies to not being identified by couple of days until the next manual evaluation of the engineers.
+Time delay: Evaluations performed periodically allowed anomalies to remain undetected for a couple of days until the next manual review cycle.